Search API Connector Documentation

 - You will see a modal asking you to approve the connection.
 Click Authorize.

-- You’ll then be returned to your Google Sheet, and can verify that your GitHub connection is active in the Connections screen.
+- You’ll then be returned to your Google Sheet, and can verify that your GitHub connection is active.

 https://api.github.com/search/repositories?q=google tag manager